ATECoder/units-amounts/DevOps.md

 		* Pack actions on dependent projects will generate new packages as necessary;
 * Pass 3: Unit test of packages (options):
 	* Update package reference of the duplicate test projects;
-		* e.g., package references in Arebis.UnitsAmounts.MSTest.Packages;
+		* e.g., package references in cc.isr.UnitsAmounts.MSTest.Packages;
 	* Commit to main;
 	* On Commit:
 		* Actions will run again on the test projects;